itsmechinmoy/dartotsu-updater/README.md

 # [Dartotsu](https://github.com/aayush2622/Dartotsu) Build Monitor and Release Automation

 This repository automates the process of monitoring the `aayush2622/Dartotsu` repository for build-related commits, downloading build artifacts from Google Drive folders, and creating or updating releases in the `itsmechinmoy/dartotsu-updater` GitHub repository.
 The workflow checks for commits with specific build tags (e.g., `[build.all]`, `[build.apk]`, `[build.windows]`), verifies successful workflow runs, and releases the downloaded files as GitHub release assets.
+The release tags are based on the latest commit SHA from `aayush2622/Dartotsu` (e.g., `abc1234`).

 ## Features
 - Monitors `aayush2622/Dartotsu` for commits containing build tags like `[build.all]`, `[build.apk]`, `[build.windows]`, `[build.linux]`, `[build.ios]`, or `[build.macos]`.
-- Verifies successful completion of the `dart.yml` workflow in `aayush2622/Dartotsu` for the detected commit.
+- Verifies successful completion of the `dart.yml` workflow in `aayush2622/Dartotsu` for the detected commit, allowing partial success for `[build.all]` if at least one job succeeds.
 - Downloads build artifacts from specified Google Drive folders:
   - APKs: `1S4QzdKz7ZofhiF5GAvjMdBvYK7YhndKM`
   - Other builds (DMG, EXE, etc.): `1nWYex54zd58SVitJUCva91_4k1PPTdP3`
-- Creates a new GitHub release for `[build.all]` commits using the commit SHA as the tag (e.g., `abc1234`).
+- Creates a new GitHub release for `[build.all]` commits using a tag based on the latest commit SHA from `aayush2622/Dartotsu` (e.g., `abc1234`), with a check to avoid duplicate releases.
-- Updates the latest release for specific build tags (e.g., `[build.apk]`) by replacing existing assets with matching names.
+- Updates the latest release for specific build tags (e.g., `[build.apk]`) by replacing existing assets with matching names, using the same SHA-based tag.
 - Tracks processed commits to avoid duplicate releases using `last_processed_commit.txt`.
 - Commits downloaded files to the `downloads` directory in the repository.

 ## Prerequisites

 1. **Google Drive API Credentials**:
    - A service account JSON key with `Viewer` access to the Google Drive folders.
 2. **GitHub Personal Access Token (PAT)**: